Gnar-Software/gocardless_woocom_openbanking_gateway/readme.txt

 = Does the plugin integrate with WooCommerce subscriptions? =

-No, but we will soon be releasing a premium plugin that will enable you to integrate with WooCoommerce subscriptions and set up direct debit mandates whist still taking the first payment by instant bank payment.
+No, but we will soon be releasing a premium plugin that will enable you to integrate with WooCoommerce subscriptions and set up direct debit mandates whilst still taking the first payment by instant bank payment.

 = Do I need an SSL certificate? =